elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ???+note "How to change Default Kubernetes Subnet Address"

-    If  the default IP block range used for docker and kubernetes are the same as the internal IP ranges used in the company, you can change the values  to resolve the conflict as follows.
+    If  the default IP block ranges used for Docker and Kubernetes are the same as the internal IP ranges used in the company, you can change the values  to resolve the conflict as follows.
 Note that you can use any valid private IP address range, the values below are put as an example.

     === "For Kubernetes"